ewotawa/mws-restaurant-stage-1/README.md

+# Mobile Web Specialist Certification Course

-#Run the production version of the site
+# Run the production version of the site
 To see the latest version of the MWS Restaurant App, please `cd` into the `mws-restaurant-stage-1` directory.
 Perform the following steps in the following order:

 1. reset npm packages on local system and synchronize with those in `package.json`: